kcenon/screener_system/README.md

 ## 📄 License

-Proprietary - All rights reserved.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support